Interdenominational Theological Center: Academics

-ITC awards two master's degrees: Master of Divinity (M.Div.), and Master of Arts in Christian Education (M.A.C.E.).
+ITC awards two master's degrees: Master of Divinity (M.Div.), and Master of Arts in Religion and Education (M.A.R.E.).
 ITC also offers one Doctor of Ministry (D. Min.).
 The Master of Divinity program is available online, as well as on the ITC campus.
 The D.Min. degree program is intended for persons who are currently engaged in Christian ministry and have at least three years of experience in ministerial leadership.
 In addition to the degree programs, a Certificate in Theology program has been conducted at a number of off-campus locations in the U.S. and worldwide.
 This is a community outreach program that provides no academic credit.